Duration: 2 days

 Optional Reading for the Course

-This book is not an introductory text.
-Dan and Doug assume that those who read this book know, or think they know, something about Scrum.
 This book takes a deep, exploratory, look into the Scrum framework, and offers advice about how to think about it, and how to use it.
 Some of this advice is philosophical, some is pragmatic, some is practical, and some of it is controversial.
+This book is not an introductory text.